delboy1978uk/bone-calendar/README.md

     // ...
 ];
 ```
-### usage with gfoogle calendar
+### usage with google calendar
 Limited functionality so far, but to do so, drop the following into your config (preferably create a
 `bone-calendar.php` settings file), and put your google json file into the keys folder.
 ```php
 putenv('GOOGLE_APPLICATION_CREDENTIALS=data/keys/google-service-account.json');